Semicolonstartingtexts/conversationhubstandards/standards.md

 Rules, the stacked conversation which limits or enhances any user which is in the zone’s interactions with the other users which are in the zone the user in, may only be stacked on mappings and roles which permit rules to be stacked, and aren’t allowed to be intending to the source of physically harm, hurt, injury, pain, decline in health or overabundance of health beyond a user preferred threshold defaulting to a threshold of comfort ensured, to render unconscious, comatose, deceased or to suppress or limit the consciousness of, a user, or enhance or limit in such a way as to be hindering of the conscious independence of a user, or the limit the ability to communicate independently and to do so without alteration from the intended independently generated intent for the user’s own communication being the message communicated through whichever medium the message is communicated

 Confirmed Phrase and Confirmed Phrases, the most recent phrase made by a user which aren’t stacked and have been confirmed by a user in the user interactions for the user and users relevant to the interaction if the mapping’s provisions permit, a user is always stacked on the most recent confirmed phrase by the user for the user unless explicitly or generally unstacked

+Sets, groups of stacked intentioned phrases for the user which can be swapped out in full, have phrases added to and removed from, built from specific phrases, or stacked and unstacked as a whole

 System Command Talk